 2) Revenue or market share growth: It’s common sense that you cannot grow market share forever.
 At some point, you reach diminishing returns and you have to find new markets, new customers, or sell more to the same customer.
 You need to migrate to the next opportunity.
 You have to “jump” to the next S-curve.

 The guys at Accenture (in this case Paul Nunes and Tom Breene) argue that this type of flexible and strategic growth is not easy, but that a method exists.
-They compiled years of research into a book aptly called Jumping the S Curve.
+They compiled years of research into a book aptly called Jumping the S Curve (affiliate link).
 As you can see the diagram below, business performance requires change – where you are constantly planning, preparing, and plunging into new opportunities.
 Accenture provides a 9 step process here.

 3) Career: All of this erudite talk of industry, competition, innovation and S-curves, actually all applies to us professionally.
 Whatever you learned in college may be foundational, but it only gets you so far.
 You need to convert the raw ingredients – knowledge, energy, ambition, passion – into real output and results.
 Same goes for MBA or law school.